Samaria (Mitcham) Bailey: Later life and occupation

 After graduation, Bailey started Med-Tech Service, a medical technologies company.
-Med-Tech Service employs forty to fifty people, providing nurses, technicians, and other health- care providers throughout the Macon area.
+Med-Tech Service employed forty to fifty people, provided nurses, technicians, and other health- care providers throughout the Macon area.
 Samaria has described her ideology as follows: "I was never a separatist.
 I was never a black militant.
 I just always wanted to get the job done."
-Indeed, ninety percent of her employees are white.
+Indeed, ninety percent of her employees were white.
 As of 2014, Samaria Bailey resided with her husband in Macon, Georgia.